Free Natural Medicine Newsletter - Enter Email Here:

 St. John's Wort is probably the most well known and widely used natural medicine for depression.
 This antidepressant herb is extremely popular in Europe and well respected as a viable treatment alternative to synthetic antidepressant medication, particularly for mild to moderate depression.

 SAM-e is a supplement which is a naturally occurring substance produced by the human body.
-Although the FDA has not studied this supplement extensively enough to endorse its use for depression (what a surprise!), studies have been done in Europe for a decade, and it is well established there, and in other countries as a trusted natural medicine for depression.
+Although the FDA has not studied this supplement extensively enough to endorse its use for depression, studies have been done in Europe for over a decade, and it is well established there, and in other countries as a trusted natural medicine for depression.
 More powerful than St John's Wort, this supplement is often used for moderate to severe depression (as well as for arthritis).
-Some research suggests that SAM-e is equal to or even exceeds the efficacy of conventional medications.
+Some research suggests that SAM-e is equal to, the efficacy of conventional medications.
 As with antidepressants, patients with Bipolar Disorder are at risk for triggering a manic episode with the use of this supplement.

 Rhodiola Rosea commonly known as Golden Root or Rosea, is a powerful Eastern Siberian herb which has long been valued for it's energizing, stress reducing benefits as well as its use as a natural medicine for depression.
 Like Ginseng, it is classified as an "adaptogen" - and is revered and widely used by the tribal people of the regions where it grows.
 There it is known to improve physical and mental vitality and stamina, sexual energy, memory, cardiovascular and brain functioning.
 It is used by Russian athletes, and has been extensively researched and its benefits documented in many scientific studies.

-5-Hydroxytryptophan 5-HTP is a naturally-occurring amino acid, a precursor to the neurotransmitter serotonin and an intermediate in tryptophan metabolism.
+5-Hydroxytryptophan (5-HTP) is a naturally-occurring amino acid, a precursor to the neurotransmitter serotonin and an intermediate in tryptophan metabolism.
 It is marketed in the United States and other countries as a dietary supplement for use as a natural medicine for depression, as well as an appetite suppressant, and sleep aid.
 Is also commonly used as an alternative treatment for Bipolar Disorder, but it is recommended that you follow the guidance of a private health care professional to ensure its safe use.
 Other applications may include chronic headaches, fibromyalgia symptoms, and for treating night terrors in children.
-Order high quality 5-HTP from an excellent source.

 Amino Acid Supplements as a Natural Medicine for Depression: